pedrosergey/groneperrosato/README.md

 ## Hello there 👋🏽

-My name is Pedro Sergey and I am a data lover👨
+My name is Pedro Sergey and I am a data lover👨🏽‍💻

-Currently improving my datascience knowledge🌱
+I am currently pursuing a master's degree in data science🌱

-If you want to know what is behind your data, feel free to contact me 📩
+If you want to know what is behind your data, I am the right person🕵🏼

 ## Skills